 2. Choose the Right Socks

-The best socks to wear when you run are lightweight and made out of water-resistant materials that can wick moisture away and are breathable so that undue friction can be prevented that can result in blisters.
+The best socks to wear when you run are lightweight and made out of water-resistant materials that can wick moisture away and are breathable so that undue friction can be prevented which can result in blisters.

 Fortunately, socks are less expensive than shoes.
 That means it is affordable to experiment with different sock sizes and brands until you find the best pair for you.